ietf-wg-deleg/draft-ietf-deleg-requirements/draft-ietf-deleg-requirements.md

 Several potential areas of requirement have been raised that are being explicitly acknowledged here as not being in the scope of this higher level document.

-* Whether NS records must continue to be the primary means by which resolutions happen
+* Whether NS records must continue to be the primary means by which resolutions happen.

-* Whether information for a new delegation mechanism is stored in at the zone name or elsewhere in the domain name hierarchy
+* Whether information for a new delegation mechanism is stored in at the zone name or elsewhere in the domain name hierarchy.

+* If a new delegation protocol is based on a DNS resource record, that record must not appear in both the parent and child with the same name and type.
+The protocol should clearly describe how to handle an occurrence of that record appearing in the child.

 # IANA Considerations {#IANA}